Hina Tachibana: Career

 Tachibana began her voice acting career after graduating from the Japan Narration Actor Institute.
 Her first role was as a background character in the anime series Zombie Land Saga in 2018.
 Her first named role was as the character Nagi Hisakawa in the mobile game The Idolmaster Cinderella Girls: Starlight Stage.
 Her first major anime followed in 2019 when she voiced Maina Ichii in If My Favorite Pop Idol Made It to the Budokan, I Would Die.
 Later that year she was cast as Rie Maruyama in the mobile game Cue!.

-In 2021, Tachibana played Satono Diamond in the mobile game and anime series Uma Musume Pretty Derby.
+In 2021, Tachibana played Satono Diamond in the mobile game and anime series Umamusume: Pretty Derby.
 In 2022 she reprised the role of Rie Maruyama for the anime series adaptation of Cue!.

 Tachibana made her debut as an individual singer in 2024 under Pony Canyon with the song "I'm Game!", which is the ending theme song of Gods' Games We Play.